Unsafe levels of lead dust found at Raleigh daycare, private school, Wake County says

 WAKE COUNTY, N.C.
-(WTVD) -- Wake County Public Schools is notifying parents about how some children could have been exposed to lead poisoning at a daycare and a school in downtown Raleigh.
+(WTVD) -- Wake County is notifying parents about how some children could have been exposed to lead poisoning at a daycare and a school in downtown Raleigh.

 Wake County mailed notices to about 70 families whose children may have been exposed to unsafe levels of lead dust at Beginnings and Beyond Child Development Center and Sacred Heart Cathedral School.